-Software engineering technologies are not being properly assessed, i.e., practitioners do not really know whether or not a technology is effective, and, if they do, they cannot be sure how effective and applicable it is.
-This lack of proper assessment is seriously undermining industry’s capability to produce competitive and quality software.
+Software engineering technologies are not being properly evaluated.
+That is, professionals do not know for sure whether a technology is effective or not and, if so, cannot be sure how effective and applicable it is.
+This lack of proper evaluation undermines the ability of the industry to produce competitive quality software.

-Experimental software engineering (ESE) is a branch of software engineering that aims to produce reliable information for practitioners about which technologies should be used in software development projects.
-ESE uses empirical studies (experiments, quasi-experiments, case studies, etc.) to assess the effectiveness of software technologies.
+Experimental software engineering (ESE) is a discipline of Software Engineering that aims to produce reliable information for professionals about what technologies should be used in software development projects.
+ESE uses empirical studies (experiments, quasi-experiments, case studies, etc.) to evaluate the effectiveness of technologies for software development.

 The objective of this subject is to train students in the basic skills required to apply empirical methods.
 We focus on experiments as they are the most mature and well-understood type of empirical study in SE.
 Students will learn how to perform, analyse, aggregate and replicate experiments (in industry and academic environments).

 - Understand the current limitation of software engineering technologies because they are not researched scientifically

 - Understand the meaning of experimental laboratory and experiment in software engineering